vovanbo/treelib/docs/source/pyapi.rst

     modified with ``.`` and ``=`` operator respectively.

-.. attribute:: bpointer
+.. attribute:: parent

     The parent ID of a node.
 This attribute can be accessed and modified with ``.`` and ``=`` operator respectively.

-.. attribute:: fpointer
+.. attribute:: children

     With a getting operator, a list of IDs of node's children is obtained.
 With a setting operator, the value can be list, set, or dict.
 For list or set,